Homemade Loaded Queso

 Four images are collaged together, showing how to cook veggies and brown the meat for the recipe

-For this recipe, you’re going to use a decently large cast iron skillet.
-I’ve made this recipe in a 12” cast iron skillet that’s about 2” deep (seen here in the photos, may it rest in peace) and an 8” round, one that is about 4” deep (seen in the video for this recipe.)
-You can use a nonstick skillet or even a saucepan if you only have small skillets.
+For this recipe, you need a large skillet.
+I’ve made this in the 12” trusty skillet that I inherited from my grandmother.
+It’s about 2” deep (seen here in the photos) and an 8” round, one that is about 4” deep (seen in the video for this recipe.)
+You can use a nonstick skillet or even a saucepan if you only have smaller skillets.

-Heat the skillet, and add the oil.
+Heat the skillet over medium heat, and add the oil.
 Once that’s hot, add the diced onion and jalapeño pepper.

-You’ll move the onion and jalapeño around the skillet with a wooden spoon (or another cooking utensil of your choice), cooking until they’ve softened up.
-As they soften, they’ll become translucent.
-That’s how you’ll know they’re about ready.
+You’ll move the onion and jalapeño around the skillet with a wooden spoon (or another cooking utensil of your choice) and cook until they’ve softened.
+They’ll become translucent, and that’s how you’ll know they’re about ready.

-I always cook mine a little too long because I like ‘em to have a little bit of color on them, but if you’re in a hurry, just reach the point where they’ve gotten softer.
+I always cook mine a little too long because I like ‘em to have a little bit of color on them.

-Once the onion and jalapeño are softened, add the pound of Panorama Organic Ground Beef, and season it immediately with the taco seasoning, salt and pepper.
+Once the onion and jalapeño are softened, add the pound of ground beef, and season it immediately with taco seasoning, salt and pepper.

 Use your wooden spoon (or cooking utensil of choice) to break up the beef so it can cook more evenly.
-It’s going to cook until browned and crumbly and delicious.
+Then cook until browned, crumbly and delicious.

-Once the meat is done, transfer it from the skillet to a large bowl, and set aside.
+Once the meat is browned, transfer it from the skillet to a large bowl, and set aside.

 A collage of four images, showing how to make the queso after cooking meat

-We’re going to melt all that cheesy goodness next!
-And we’re going to use the same skillet—though we’re going to turn down the heat so we don’t scald anything.
+We’re going to melt that cheesy goodness next!
+And we’re going to use the same skillet, though we’re going to turn down the heat so we don’t scald anything.

-Once the heat is lower, add the milk and the cream cheese.
-You want them to both warm up, and ideally, the cream cheese will start melting.
+Once the heat is low, add the milk and the cream cheese.
+You want them to warm up, together so the cream cheese will melt into the milk.

-Once the cream cheese begins melting into the milk, add the other cheeses and additional taco seasoning.
+Once the cream cheese begins melting, add the other cheeses and additional taco seasoning.

-Give ‘em lots and lots and lots of stirs until the cheeses have completely melted, and the queso is ooey and gooey.
+Give ‘em lots of stirs until the cheeses have completely melted.

-Next up, you’ll add the beef to the queso, and stir ‘em all together.
-I like to let mine bubble for a bit so the beef warms back up, too, but if you’re impatient—and I totally get that—you can serve it immediately.
+Next, add the beef to the queso, and stir it all together.
+I like to let mine bubble for a bit so the beef warms back up, too, but if you’re impatient, you can serve it immediately.

 Remove the skillet from the heat.
-You can leave the queso in your skillet, as I have, or transfer it to a serving bowl.
+You can leave the queso in your skillet, as I have, or transfer it to a serving bowl or a slow cooker, to keep it warm.

-No matter where you serve it, be sure to garnish the loaded queso with fresh avocado, sour cream, jalapeño slices and parsley or cilantro—these toppings elevate it even more!
+No matter where you serve it, be sure to garnish the with sliced avocado, sour cream, jalapeño slices and parsley or cilantro — after all, these toppings make it LOADED queso.

 Close up of the queso in a skillet with the ground beef mixture on top of it before mixing

-Make this loaded queso in advance!
+Make it in advance!
 If you’re making it the same day and hosting people at your house, keep it warm in the Instant Pot or the slow cooker.
 I did this for a weekday happy hour with some girlfriends and was pleasantly surprised that the queso stayed the perfect dipping consistency 5+ hours after I made it!

-If you’re bringing this queso on the road, transfer it to a container that can hold hot liquid (like a slow cooker or a really big glass storage container), and reheat when you arrive.
+Bring this queso on the road.
+Simply transfer it to a container that can hold hot liquid (like a slow cooker or a really big glass storage container), and reheat when you arrive.
 Depending on how much it has cooled, you might have to add a little milk to it as you reheat it in the microwave.

 Make parts of this dip in advance, too, if you want yours to be hot off the stovetop.
 Cook the veggies and brown the meat in advance, and store them in a food storage container in the refrigerator.
 Shred the cheeses in advance, too, so the only thing you have to do is melt all the cheeses and add the previously cooked beef mixture.